-There are many opinions about what broadhead is best for turkey hunting.
-Some like to use the same broadhead they use for big game hunting because their bow is tuned for that particular head.
+There are many opinions about what makes the best turkey broadhead.
+Some like to use the same archery broadhead they use for big game hunting because their bow is tuned for that particular head.
 Some like a mechanical with a larger cutting diameter to maximize shock and damage to a turkey’s vitals.
-And some like to go as far as dulling the blades of a broadhead, or putting a small game stopper behind the broadhead, or lowering their draw weight to make their equipment less efficient.
+And some like to go as far as dulling the blades of an archery broadhead, or putting a small game stopper behind the broadhead, or lowering their draw weight to make their equipment less efficient.

 In the end, it all comes down to shot placement.
 An arrow, even if it passes through the bird, delivered to the vitals with a large cutting diameter broadhead is sure to result in a quick death.
 It is in cases of bad shots when an arrow is left in the bird that will make recovering a wounded turkey easier.
 Pick a broadhead, tune your bow to shoot like a laser and get ready to stack some turkey this spring.

-Here are some great turkey broadheads for whatever bow you may shoot:
+Here are some of the best turkey broadheads for whatever bow you may shoot:

 The 1 5/8-inch cutting diameter of the Z-Force makes a great turkey broadhead since it creates a better chance of inflicting the kind of damage needed for a clean kill and recovery of a gobbler.
 It can be a huge benefit for bowhunters who do everything right until, for whatever reason, they release an arrow slightly off target.
 The huge cutting diameter is what you want because the kill zones – whether it is a heart/lung, neck, or spine shot – are so small on a turkey.